-7.5 Does the national law allow for the national court and/ or arbitral tribunal to order security for costs?
+7.5 Does the law of your jurisdiction allow for the national court and/or arbitral tribunal to order security for costs?

 The arbitral tribunal can order security for costs (by way of deposit) that it expects to be incurred in relation to the claim or counterclaim (Section 38, Act).